TenHam3/Data-Structures-and-Algorithms-Notes/README.md

 #### Time Complexity

 Since all we are doing is visiting every node, this algorithm has O(n) time complexity.
 However, if we were to apply DFS to a scenario like where we have to build a sorted array out of values given in random order without a binary search tree of those values already given, we would first have to build the binary search tree and then apply DFS to add them to the array.
-Building the tree would mean inserting n elements into the tree and since insertion into a binary search tree takes $log{n}$ time, building the tree would take O($nlog{n}$) time.
+Building the tree would mean inserting n elements into the tree and since insertion into a binary search tree takes $\log{n}$ time, building the tree would take O($n\log{n}$) time.
 Then you have to add on the time it takes to apply DFS to put the elements into an array, taking O(n) time.
-Adding these two operations together, the time complexity for this scenario would be O($nlog{n} + n$) but since $nlog{n}$ grows much faster than n, we can treat the added time complexity of the DFS as a constant and disregard it, leaving the final time complexity as O($nlog{n}$).
+Adding these two operations together, the time complexity for this scenario would be O($n\log{n} + n$) but since $n\log{n}$ grows much faster than n, we can treat the added time complexity of the DFS as a constant and disregard it, leaving the final time complexity as O($n\log{n}$).
 Another way to look at it is to look at an example of something we've already seen.
-If the time complexity was O($2nlog{n}$) it would be the same as saying O($nlog{n} + nlog{n}$) and since we ignore constants when they multiply or add to variables, the time complexity simplifies to O($nlog{n}$). $nlog{n}$ is greater than n so since the time complexity of O($nlog{n} + nlog{n}$) simplifies down to O($nlog{n}$), then O($nlog{n} + n$) would also simplify down to O($nlog{n}$).
+If the time complexity was O($2n\log{n}$) it would be the same as saying O($n\log{n} + n\log{n}$) and since we ignore constants when they multiply or add to variables, the time complexity simplifies to O($n\log{n}$). $n\log{n}$ is greater than n so since the time complexity of O($n\log{n} + n\log{n}$) simplifies down to O($n\log{n}$), then O($n\log{n} + n$) would also simplify down to O($n\log{n}$).
 In general, when there are time complexities where there are multiple different operations happening to a variable added together, we only care about the largest term because it would grow the fastest and it would simplify down to just the largest term for the same reasons as if it were multiplied by a constant.

 ### Breadth-First Search